 The idea behind think win win habit 4 is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.

-Achieving that Win-Win pattern of interacting with the others is more than just being nice or finding a quick fix, and finding a Win Win solution is often not easy.
+Achieving a “Win-Win” way of interacting with others is more than just being nice or looking for a quick fix.
+In fact, a Win-Win solution isn’t easy.

 When it is not possible to reach a Win-Win solution, then you should suggest a “No Deal.”

 What is Habit 4

 Who else could explain the Fourth Habit better than Stephen Covey himself?
-Check this video and also have a good laugh with the people in the audience:
+Check out this video and also have a good laugh with the people in the audience:

 Are you a fan of animations or do you just want to present the Fourth Habit to someone else as well, without asking them to pay attention to a long video?

 This video presents the Win-Win paradigm from a laid-back perspective, without missing any substance in the process:

-The difference between the Win-Lose and Win-Win paradigms can be observed in multiple media productions, such as the 2012 Wreck-It Ralph animation – this 1-minute video will tell you what it’s all about and probably encourage you to look for the movie as well:
+The difference between the Win-Lose and Win-Win paradigms can be observed in multiple media productions, such as the 2012 Wreck-It Ralph animation film (this 1-minute video will tell you what it’s all about and probably encourage you to look for the movie as well).

 Why is the Fourth Habit so Important?

 The Fourth Habit has a profound impact on the quality of your relationships.
 It helps build long lasting trust that will make all interactions a lot easier.